Core Location: Theory and Mapping

 Also included in the Nucleus.

 An interval is the relationship between any two tones.
 Sometimes it is defined as the distance between tones, & that is one dimension to what they are.
 They are also the sounding relationships, or interactions, between any two tones.
-We can identify them with our ear by how they resonate.
+We can identify them with our hearing, by how they resonate.
 We should be able to identify intervals by listening (melodic - one after another, and harmonic - at the same time).

 Before looking at the guitar fretboard, let's look at the names for each type of interval.
 For more naming options, see Tone Naming.